Athletic girl exercising outside in the heat and sun

 How to keep it cool

 While there are things that you can do when heat illness starts, there are also things you can do to keep it from starting in the first place.
-Try these simple ways to stay ahead of heat illness and proactively keep yourself cool:
+Try these simple ways to prevent heat illness and proactively keep yourself cool:

-• Drink a few glasses of water a couple hours ahead of being outside in the heat, especially if you’re going to be doing physical activity, such as jogging or yardwork.
+- Drink a few glasses of water a couple of hours ahead of being outside in the heat, especially if you’re going to be doing physical activity, such as jogging or yardwork.